 #2.
 They give students more control over their own learning experience

 Not everyone learns in the same way.
 Online learning for schools gives each student the opportunity to work through materials at their own pace.
 They can revisit certain resources as often as they choose, or even skip over any that they’re already comfortable with.

 Students can also choose to do as much outside of school hours as they choose, at a time and in a place that works well of them.

 #4.
-It can cut educational costs
+Blended courses can cut educational costs

 One of the most time consuming aspects of being a teacher is marking work and curating learner data.
-Of course it’s imperative for teachers to keep track of how their students are doing, but this process can leave teachers with less time to plan high quality learning activities.
+Of course, it’s imperative for teachers to keep track of how their students are doing, but this process can leave teachers with less time to plan high quality learning activities.